- The meal is named after a traditional cooking vessel used on an outdoor wood fireplace.

 - Chopped parsley

-- Heat some oil in a large saucepan and then saute the vegetables until they become golden soft.
+- Heat oil in a large saucepan and sauté the vegetables until they soften.

 4. Tomato lamb neck Potjie